217 Eudora

-Eudora (minor planet designation: 217 Eudora) is a large Main belt asteroid.
-It was discovered by French (Corsican) astronomer J. Coggia on August 30, 1880, in Marseilles, France.
-It was his fourth asteroid discovery and is named after Eudora, a Hyad in Greek mythology.
+217 Eudora is a large Main belt asteroid.
+It was discovered by French (Corsican) astronomer Jérôme Eugène Coggia on August 30, 1880, in Marseille, France.
+It was his fourth asteroid discovery and is probably named after Eudora, one of the Hyades in Greek mythology.

 It probably has a composition similar to carbonaceous chondrites.
 In 2007, a study showed it rotates every 25.253 ± 0.003 hours, based on lightcurve data.
 A light curve generated from photometric observations at Pulkovo Observatory, give a matching rotation period of 25.253 ± 0.002 hours and a brightness variation of 0.22 ± 0.04 in magnitude.